aosabook/500lines/same-origin-policy/doc/chapter.md

 The most common mistake developers do with CORS, is to use the wildcard value `*` as the list of allowed origins.
 This allows any site to make a request to the page and read the response.
-(In our model, using the wilcard value is equivalent to having all origins of the generated instance in the `allowedOrigins` set.)
+(In our model, using the wildcard value is equivalent to having all origins of the generated instance in the `allowedOrigins` set.)
 Depending on what the page is serving this might or might not be a security problem, but you should always limit the list of allowed